ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt04_acceleration_structure.md

   {{< tab header="Example of a scene with a good acceleration structure" img_src="/learning-paths/smartphones-and-mobile/ray_tracing/images/city_scene_as_separate.png" title="Example of a scene with a good acceleration structure: Minimum overlap and empty space." >}}{{< /tab >}}
 {{< /tabpane >}}

 When tracing a scene, it is common to have opaque and non-opaque objects.
-Non opaque objects will invoke the `Any-Hit` shader and require extra evaluation in ray query.
+Non-opaque objects will invoke the `Any-Hit` shader and require extra evaluation in ray query.
 Vulkan allows to use the flags `VK_GEOMETRY_INSTANCE_FORCE_OPAQUE_BIT_KHR` and `VK_GEOMETRY_OPAQUE_BIT_KHR` to mark specific instances and geometries as opaque.
 We recommend using the appropriate flags to mark relevant geometry as opaque.

 Vulkan also offers shader flags, they will affect all objects, but they offer better performance.
-You can use `gl_RayFlagsCullNoOpaqueEXT` to cull no opaque geometries or `gl_RayFlagsOpaqueEXT`, to mark all objects as opaque.
-To enable compiler optimizations you should also use `gl_RayFlagsSkipAABBEXT` and ensure the flags can be resolved statically, if possible, prefer `gl_RayFlagsCullNoOpaqueEXT` it might improve shader performance.
+You can use `gl_RayFlagsCullNoOpaqueEXT` to cull non-opaque geometries or `gl_RayFlagsOpaqueEXT`, to mark all objects as opaque.
+To enable compiler optimizations, you should also use `gl_RayFlagsSkipAABBEXT` and ensure the flags can be resolved statically.
+If possible, prefer `gl_RayFlagsCullNoOpaqueEXT` it might improve shader performance.

 ```glsl
 // [GOOD] Compiler optimizations enabled